CesarLogan18/ReignTest/README.md

 UI is designed with ConstraintLayout.

-App follows solid principles and clean arquitecture features.
+App follows solid principles and clean architecture features.

 You will find .apk file in the root for testing